Imagine if you only worried about eating once in the day?

 What about Medical Evidence?

 Dr. Van Tulleken explains that there’s a “large amount of medical evidence that indicates fasting is a safe and effective way of losing weight.”
 And, that while the way in which it works isn’t quite clear, “some researchers describe fasting as being a good kind of stress on your body, like exercise, and that it promotes fat burning.”

-Advice On Starting a One Meal a Day Diet
+Dr. Tulleken advice On Starting a One Meal a Day Diet

 Dr. Van Tulleken himself also adds the diet should not be used as an excuse to overindulge, as even extreme calorie restriction cannot reverse a diet high in processed food and sugar.

 Tulleken goes on to say “Ultimately, to fast successfully you should be eating your one meal when you are really hungry and ensuring your plate is balanced, fulfilling and tailored specifically to your needs”.

-As with any diet plan the ‘one meal a day’ can have its drawbacks – and Van Tulleken says “it’s important to understand we do function less well when we’re hungry”.
-Always make sure you are getting all daily nutrients in your meal and supplementing when needed.
+As with any diet plan, the ‘one meal a day’ can have its drawbacks – and Van Tulleken says “it’s important to understand we do function less well when we’re hungry”.
+Always make sure you are getting all daily nutrients into your meal and supplementing when needed.